toolstack/Folio/README.md

 Two actions should have been kicked off on the github release, one to build the flatpak and the other to build the snap.
 These will take a few minutes to complete, but once they do, go to each one and download the built assets.

-You will need to build the AppImage manually, follow the instructions above on how to do that and retreive the generated Folio-x86_64.AppImage file.
+You will need to build the AppImage manually, follow the instructions above on how to do that and retrieve the generated Folio-x86_64.AppImage file.

 Extract both zips that you downloaded and rename the resulting flatpak/snap/AppImage to "Folio=YY.XX.\[flatpak/snap/AppImage\]".